Fashion of Madonna: Fashion dolls

+Author Bruce Wexler explained that "fashion icons such as Jackie Kennedy and Madonna have also inspired Barbies clothes".
 According to ABC News, in the 1980s Barbie "made a strong fashion statement" wearing outrageous, over-the-top outfits "inspired by MTV and Madonna".
 Professor Ann duCille commented about a time when Madonna "transformed underwear into outerwear" while Barbie also took to the streets in such clothes as see-through bustiers and spandex leggins.
-In Classic Country Toys: An Illustrated History of Americana (2022), author Bruce Wexler concurred that "fashion icons such as Jackie Kennedy and Madonna have also inspired Barbies clothes".

 In 1987, author Cy Schneider noticed Madonna-inspired looks in Jem fashion dolls.
-Mattel Italian collaborators Mario Paglino and Gianni Grossi have portrayed Madonna in several fashion dolls that have been featured in a number of magazines and websites worldwide.
+Mattel Italian collaborators Mario Paglino and Gianni Grossi, known as Magia 2000, have portrayed Madonna in several fashion dolls that have been featured in a number of magazines and websites worldwide.
 They claimed that the singer inspired their foray into this field.

 Madonna fashion brands and endorsements

+Madonna became the face of multiple campaigns of fashion houses.
+In 1999, she became the face of a Max Factor campaign.
+She also became the face of multiples Louis Vuitton and Versace campaigns.

-Madonna made her first fashion endorsement in 1999 as the face of a Max Factor campaign.
-In 2007, Madonna launched in association with H&M a clothing line called "M by Madonna", the first collection of clothes she designed.
+Madonna also created her own fashion brands.
+In 2007, she launched in association with H&M a clothing line called "M by Madonna", the first collection of clothes she designed.
 According to Hindustan Times, she also became the "first celebrity with no designing experience to infiltrate the superstore's shelves".
 Upon the launch of the "Material Girl" line in 2010, Erin Skarda from Time magazine said she stepped up her role in fashion.
-In 2023, Madonna launched the MDNA Skin, with an editor saying she helped raise the bar for quality among these celebrities ventures.
+In 2014, Madonna launched the MDNA Skin, with an editor from W saying she helped raise the bar for quality among these celebrities ventures.
 In 2019, Madonna teamed up with Too Faced for the limited-release of two make-up box sets inspired by her stage looks of the Madame X era.